kimoppalfens/kimoppalfens.github.io/_posts/2017-11-21- CoMGMT usecase - Part 2.md

 Provide a name for your App and sign in with your Azure AD Admin account.

 You can leave the Homepage URL & App ID URI as they are (https://ConfigMGrService).
+Those are not really relevant from a ConfigMgr point of view and do not need to resolve to anything in your environment.

 Change the validity period if you like.